 Some of our payors continue to explore and pursue partnerships and pilot programs to achieve cost-savings through value-based care models.
 As these models continue to emerge, we are well-positioned to grow with this shift due to the fact that (i) our payors recognize our ability to execute on cost-savings initiatives without sacrificing quality of care; (ii) our high quality, cost-effective holistic care and our complementary services sit at the intersection of clinical services, supportive care addressing activities of daily living and social determinants of health, behavioral supports, and pharmacy solutions; and (iii) our national reach and scale that allow us to partner with payors across larger geographies.
 Our daily, interactive patient care relationships lend themselves towards measurable success across improved outcomes, which is an important foundation for risk-based contracts.
 Preferred provider relationships that are based on quality performance and/or care coordination/management programs, which may have payment incentives for performance thresholds, are the first step in this healthcare system evolution, and we have numerous relationships and contracts in this area today.
-We believe that these relationships will proliferate among our payor base.
-For example, in January 2021, CMS announced its intent to expand its Home Health Value-Based Purchasing Model, and in November 2021, CMS issued a final rule expanding the HHVBP Model to all Medicarecertified home health agencies in the 50 states, the District of Columbia and the territories beginning January 1, 2022, and ending the original HHVBP Model one year early.
+We believe that these relationships Model, with plans to roll out to all 50 states beginning in 2024.
 To date, the CMS model has resulted in an average 4.6% improvement in home health agencies' quality scores and generated over \$141 million in annual Medicare savings during its pilot phase.
-Data and patient centric partnerships are a second step and deeper form of strategic preferred provider relationships that feature shared patient and service data among providers and payors with a focus on executing to patient-specific goals and care plans.
-Alternative payor models and full value-based care is a third step, which can feature shared savings and risk sharing models and ultimately lead to full risk payor contracts and/or direct contracting with Medicare and

-Medicaid.
-We continue to work through these various opportunities through payor discussions in a thoughtful way, and we believe that value-based payment structures in the future - supported by holistic care (in our care management and value-based care model) and data-driven models - represent meaningful opportunities over the next decade, as we continue to support and focus on innovation that benefits clients, patients and families, and all stakeholders in healthcare.
+Data and patient centric partnerships are a second step and deeper form of strategic preferred provider relationships that feature shared payient and service data among providers and payors with a focus on executing to patient-specific goals and care plans.
+Alternative payor models and full value-based care is a third step, which can feature shared savings and risk sharing models and ultimately lead to full risk payor contracts and/or direct contracting with Medicare and Medicaid.
+We continue to work through these various opportunities through thoughtful way, and we believe that value-based payment structures in the future - supported by holistic care (in our care management and value-based care model) and data-driven models - represent meaningful opportunities over the next decade, as we continue to support and focus on innovation that benefits clients, patients and families, and all stakeholders in healthcare.